johnnymo87/ibkr-portfolio-rebalancer/README.md

 * Calculate buy and sell orders to achieve desired asset allocation.
 * Display rebalance orders.
 * Execute rebalance orders.
+* Can log a [HAR file](http://www.softwareishard.com/blog/har-12-spec/) for sharing with Interactive Brokers support.

 ## API Targetted
 This application talks to the Interactive Brokers Client Portal API.
 For more, see [their documentation](https://www.interactivebrokers.com/api/doc.html) of it.